 2 – Ever Bearing Strawberry

 When the landscaper asked us if we wanted a little strawberry plant, I was really surprised.
 Strawberries can grow in Edmonton???
 He put it right beside our Evans Cherry shrubs (partly shady) and it has been doing really well through the years.
 The ideas that my landscaper has always work out for the best.
 Having strawberries in my garden was always something I’ve always wanted, but I never thought it would be possible.
-He mentioned how many people are considering adding similar plants to their garden, which means that he is getting a lot of jobs coming through.
-With there being software that landscapers use, hopefully, it doesn’t become too much for him.
-Who will help me look after my garden otherwise?

 (Here’s my post on why you should grow your own strawberries!)
 Since my daughter adores strawberries, we have since gotten more and more strawberry plants for our garden.
 I have a raised bed at the very edge of our yard full of strawberry plants, so it’s the location that gets the most sun.
 They seem to do really well in both areas.
 You will see that our oldest strawberry plant has started to migrate a little bit, and this is because, after a little while, strawberry plants need different soil.
 It’s also best to pinch runners off when you see them help establish and strengthen the main plant.
 So these guys need a little bit more maintenance, but do really well and provide strawberries throughout the season!
 4/5 stars for being easy to grow!